Events in NSW celebrating LGBTQIA+ culture

 Sydney Gay and Lesbian Mardi Gras

 What began as a show of community strength has evolved over four decades into a two-week festival of LGBTIQ culture, creativity and resilience.
-The Sydney Gay and Lesbian Mardi Gras is a world-class event that includes a film festival, a fair day at Victoria Park that attracts some 80,000 people, comedy showcases, critical discussions and salons, as well as fringe events, parties and club nights.
+The Sydney Gay and Lesbian Mardi Gras (held across February and March) is a world-class event that includes a film festival, a fair day at Victoria Park that attracts some 80,000 people, comedy showcases, critical discussions and salons, as well as fringe events, parties and club nights.

 The festival highlight is the iconic Mardi Gras parade, held on the first Saturday in March.
 Thousand of flag bearers, dancers and performers march down Sydney’s Oxford Street from Hyde Park to Moore Park, with hundreds of thousands of spectators lining the route.
 In 2022, the event will be temporarily moved to the Sydney Cricket Ground.